• Skip to content

 pregnancy infant loss awareness

-I want to share my story in honor of pregnancy and infant loss awareness month coming up in October.
+In honor of pregnancy and infant loss awareness month coming up in October, I share my story of loss.

 The day had come to tell my husband.
 We met the photographer and I told my husband we were there to do a six year anniversary and family photoshoot.
 I brought chalkboards with me and had my husband write two things he liked about me.
 His board said “funny” and “good cook.”
 We flipped our boards over at the same time and mine said “Baby Kent Coming In April 2019.”
 The look on his face was priceless.
 What an incredible day!